Contact forms convert at 1–3%. Pre-qualification flows convert at 10–20%.

 Step 2: Pick a template and customize it.
 Most tools have mortgage templates that cover the core questions.
 Customize the branding, result pages, and any branching logic specific to your loan types.

 Step 3: Build your result pages.
-At minimum, you need two: one for strong fits ("looks like you're in good shape — here's your next step") and one for prospects who need more prep ("a few things to work through — here's what that process looks like").
-Personalized results outperform generic ones by a wide margin.
+You need at least two: one for strong fits ("looks like you're in good shape — here's your next step") and one for prospects who need more prep ("a few things to work through first").
+Generic results kill completion.
+A prospect who gets a personalized scenario — FHA with 3.5% down vs. conventional with 20% — books a call at roughly 3x the rate of one who gets "we'll be in touch."

 Step 4: Connect your CRM.
 Use the native integration or Zapier.
 Every lead should land in your pipeline automatically — no manual exports.